OCB7D2D/OcbSteelBars/README.md

 need to be clarified if you want to re-use it.

 ## Known Issues

-In Undead Legacy, most iron and steel items are crafted with iron/steel rebars.
-Therefore I wanted the blocks to be upgradable via the same materials, but there seems to be a bug with the steel rebars.
-When you try to upgrade the iron bars to steel bars, the game correctly shows that steel rebars are needed, but this happens wether or not you have the items in your inventory!?
-It all works fine with the iron rebars and I fail to see why it should be any different with the steel rebars (both are custom resources from the Undead Legacy mod).
-Will need to ask Subquake if he has any idea.
-For the time being, it will be upgradable with the corresponding amount of steel plating.

 The repair cost for steel should not include forged iron (iron plating), but I did not find out how to disable this, even though I added an explicit requirement for zero of these items to repair.